 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of eczema based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional -- your physical, emotional, and psychological makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitution, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.
 Any remedy that causes aggravation of symptoms should be discontinued right away.

-- Calendula -- applied to the skin, particularly if the affected area is inflamed; this remedy soothes, but does not cure, the skin condition.
+- Calendula.
+Applied to the skin, particularly if the affected area is inflamed; this remedy soothes, but does not cure, the skin condition.

-- Sulphur -- for redness, burning, itching, and hot skin that tends to worsen with washing and scratching.
+- Sulphur.
+For redness, burning, itching, and hot skin that tends to worsen with washing and scratching.

-- Urtica urens -- for large, red rashes (particularly those related to allergies) that itch and burn intensely.
+- Urtica urens.
+For large, red rashes (particularly those related to allergies) that itch and burn intensely.

-- Rhus toxicodendron -- used as a remedy for inflamed skin resulting from direct contact with an irritating substance; some homeopaths use it to treat eczema.
+- Rhus toxicodendron.
+Used as a remedy for inflamed skin resulting from direct contact with an irritating substance; some homeopaths use it to treat eczema.

 Massage and Physical Therapy

 One clinical study looking at essential oils for treating children with eczema found that massage with and without essential oils helped improve dry, scaly skin lesions.
 Children with this scaly, itchy skin problem seem to have less redness, scaling, and other symptoms if they had massage between flares.
-Don’t use massage when skin is actively inflamed.
+DO NOT use massage when skin is actively inflamed.
 The essential oils most often chosen by the mothers in the study included sweet marjoram, frankincense, German chamomile, myrrh, thyme, benzoin, spike lavender, and Litsea cubeba.